Tamagotchi effect: Disadvantages

 While these virtual ‘friends’ are doing a lot of good for people, there is also the need for concern on over-reliance.
 Depending so much on these figures could potentially lead to isolation from the real world.
 This may then, in turn, escalate to a difficulty of differentiating between reality and fantasy, which is especially influential in children.

-Marketing Strategies
+Marketing strategies

 The definition of The Tamagotchi Effect and the attachment to these devices makes it possible for companies to market and profit from this effect.
 New research has found that customers often develop strong emotional ties to products and services they use.
 This suggests that companies can attract lifelong customers.
 Companies can adjust their marketing strategies to focus on these types of individuals, who stay faithful to brands that earn their trust.

 Future developments

 There is a strong indication that the future will hold a place for technological, lifelike entities.
-These human-to-machine relationships may one day come to be methodically equivalent to relationships between living things.
+These human-to-machine relationships may one day come to be methodically equivalent to relationships between living entities.